snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h3><a name="swagger">1.5 Swagger support</a></h3>

-We added [Swagger](https://helloreverb.com/developers/swagger) support to our API so you don't have to keep coming back to the wiki or this blog post for a full API reference and so you can try out things your way.
+We have added [Swagger](https://helloreverb.com/developers/swagger) support to our API so you can explore the repository server's API interactively.

-The Swagger UI is available at the root URL (sentence to review):
+The Swagger UI is available at the root URL of your repository server and looks like this:

 ![iglu-swagger-img] [iglu-swagger-img]

-As mentioned, you will have to enter your API key in the form on the top right of the page.
+You will have to enter your API key in the form on the top right of the page.
 Once this is done, you are free to explore the API using the Swagger UI.